Significant Accounting Policies

 We accounted for a debt exchange transaction in 2016, which is described in Note 2, as a troubled debt restructuring pursuant to the guidance under Accounting Standard Codification 470-60, Troubled Debt Restructuring (“ASC 470-60”).
-Under ASC 470-60, the carrying value of the debt issued during 2016 (as described in Note 2) is measured using all future undiscounted payments (principal and interest); therefore, no interest expense was recorded for the debt issued in 2016 in the Consolidated Statements of Operations since September 7, 2016 through October 18, 2018.
-Additionally, interest paid related to the debt issued in 2016 was classified as a financing activity in the Consolidated Statements of Cash Flows as required under ASC 470-60.
+Under ASC 470-60, the carrying value of the New Debt (as defined in Note 2) is measured using all future undiscounted payments (principal and interest); therefore, no interest expense has been recorded for the newly issued debt in the Consolidated Statements of Operations since September 7, 2016.
+Additionally, no interest expense related to the New Debt will be recorded in future periods as payments of interest on this debt will be recorded as a reduction in the carrying amount; thus, our reported interest expense will be significantly less than the contractual interest payments beginning on September 7, 2016 and through the maturities of the New Debt.
 See Note 2 for additional information.

 Debt Issuance Costs

-Debt issuance costs associated with our Credit Agreement are amortized using the straight-line method over the scheduled maturity of the debt.
+Debt issuance costs associated with our revolving bank credit facility are amortized using the straight-line method over the scheduled maturity of the debt.
 Debt issuance costs associated with all other debt are deferred and amortized over the scheduled maturity of the debt utilizing the effective interest method.
-Unamortized debt issuance costs associated with our Credit Agreement is reported within Other Assets (noncurrent) and unamortized debt issuance costs associated with our other debt instruments is reported as a reduction in Long-term debt, less current portion – carrying value in the Consolidated Balance Sheets.
+Unamortized debt issuance costs associated with our revolving bank credit facility is reported within Other Assets (noncurrent) and unamortized debt issuance costs associated with our other debt is reported as a reduction in Long-term debt, less current maturities in the Consolidated Balance Sheets.
 See Note 2 for additional information.

 Premiums Received and Discounts Provided on Debt Issuance

-Premiums and discounts were recorded in Long-term debt, less current portion – carrying value in the Consolidated Balance Sheets and were amortized over the term of the related debt using the effective interest method.
+Premiums and discounts are recorded in Long-term debt, less current maturities in the Consolidated Balance Sheets and are amortized over the term of the related debt using the effective interest method.